rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 // [ [ 1 ], [ 7 ], [ 13 ] ]
 {{< /highlight >}}

-There is another operation which you would use to have an element-wise multiplication or division in JavaScript by using `math.dotMultiply(matrixI, vectorJ);` or `math.dotDivide(matrixY, matrixZ)`.
-Otherwise, when using the default operators on matrices with math.js, you will apply matrix operations.
+In case you want to have an element-wise multiplication or division in JavaScript, you can use `math.dotMultiply(matrixI, vectorJ);` or `math.dotDivide(matrixY, matrixZ)`.
+Otherwise, when using the default operators on matrices with math.js, you will apply the default matrix operations.

 After all, dealing with matrices in math.js isn't that difficult anymore.
 But you have to know the dimensions of each matrix in your operation, because not every matrix operates on another matrix.
 Another good thing to know are the associative and commutative matrix operations.